danielwray/pyBattle/README.md

 Planned development (Large additions - Version 2.0, 2.5, 3.0...):

+-- Turn-based game play

+-- player-to-card system
+    -- create players with skill leveling, play as a solo character or save to cards and place on decks -- use decks in battle against other opponents

 -- Buy materials with coins to produce weapons/ armour

 -- Craft custom items